ImranMA/MicroCouriers/README.md

 #### Azure Service Bus

-Application is using azure service bus and has topic/subscrptions assossiated with it. since we can't create local instance of service bus for development and testing and service bus has to be available on azure, so Basic SKU Azure Service bus (deployed and live on azure) is included for testing , however
-You need to replace with your own later as included service bus can be disabled.
+Application is using azure service bus and has topic/subscrptions assossiated with it. since we can't create local instance of service bus for development and testing and service bus has to be available on azure, , You need to replace with your own.

 ##### Creating your own service bus with topic/subscrption